Yorkshire Terrier

-The Yorkshire Terrier is a British breed of toy dog of terrier type.
+The Yorkshire Terrier, also known as a Yorkie, is a British breed of toy dog of terrier type.
 It is among the smallest of the terriers and indeed of all dog breeds, with a weight of no more than 3.2 kg.
-It originated in the nineteenth century in the English county of Yorkshire, for which it is named.
-Their coats are typically tan on the head with a dark steel-grey body, but they can come in a variety of colors.
+It originated in the nineteenth century in the English county of Yorkshire, after which it is named.
+The coat is tan on the head and dark steel-grey on the body; no other colour is accepted by either The Kennel Club or the Fédération Cynologique Internationale.

 It is a playful and energetic dog, usually kept as a companion dog.
 It has contributed to the development of other breeds including the Silky Terrier, and also to cross-breeds such as the Yorkipoo.